vipul2802/o365hq.com/content/blog/Deploy and Manage Cloud App Security in Office 365.md

 You can generate an email and configure some remediations against security alerts based on the user's activities.
-Cloud app security is a requirement if you have been looking at implementing Office 365, a cloud-based application, to protect your data and get insights into your security solutions.
+Cloud app security is a requirement if you have been looking at implementing Microsoft 365, a cloud-based application, to protect your data and get insights into your security solutions.
 A firewall or IPS does not have the capability to give you insights on what users are doing in the cloud and how they are